For the Winter 2023 term, the Transnational Environmental Law and Policy Clinic is on hiatus.

 The Transnational Environmental Law and Policy Clinic (TELP) aims to engage law students in projects related to environmental challenges that require legal and policy interventions across municipal, provincial, national and international boundaries.
 TELP has adopted an expanded definition of environmental law to include projects that touch on Indigenous law, food law, energy law, and all issues related to sustainability.

-In the Winter 2022 term, TELP members will work on one of two projects.
+In the Fall 2022 term, TELP members will work on one of three projects.

 Our collaboration has started to map the current laws and policies Canada has put in place, at the federal and provincial levels, as well as in key municipalities, to address FLW.
 We intend to use the information to:

 - Prepare a report assessing whether the existing legislative and policy frameworks are adequate to enable Canada halving per capita food waste and significantly reducing food losses in the next 8 to 9 years and beyond.

 - Propose a roadmap for Canada to create a set of laws and policies on FLW.

 - Create a datahub on FLW laws and policies at federal and provincial levels and make it available to policymakers, researchers, students and the public in general, to inform future policy campaigns to meet the challenge of reducing FLW in Canada.

 This collaborative initiative aims to generate more well-informed national discussions on the role of law and policy in addressing the pressing issue of FLW in Canada.
 This collaborative initiative also aims to provide Canadian law students with an opportunity to conduct policy relevant research on more sustainable and socially just food systems in the country.
 Under the guidance of Professors Patrícia Galvão Ferreira (UWindsor Law) and Heather McLeod-Kilmurray (UOttawa Law), students from each school will serve as researchers on these questions and collaborators in the creation of more sustainable food systems in Canada.
 The Collaboration will likely include other law schools in the future.